ma-shamshiri/Human-Activity-Recognition/README.md

 <p>
   This was the final project for the course COMP 6321 - Machine Learning (Fall 2020), at <a href="https://www.concordia.ca/">Concordia University</a> <br> <br>
+  All participants in this project are graduate students in the Department of Computer Science and Software Engineering at <a href="https://www.concordia.ca/">Concordia University</a> <br> <br>
   :woman: <b>Divya Bhagavathiappan Shiva</b> <br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Email: <a>divya.bhagavathiappanshiva@mail.concordia.ca</a> <br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; GitHub: <a href="https://github.com/divyabhagavathiappan">@divyabhagavathiappan</a> <br>